The Invasive Dentistry – Endocarditis Association Study

-The IDEA-Study will link national data on courses of dental treatment and hospital admissions for IE to investigate if there is a link between invasive dental procedures and the development of IE. We will address the following questions:
+The IDEA-Study will link national data on courses of dental treatment or invasive medical/surgical procedures and hospital admissions for IE to investigate if there is a link between invasive dental procedures or invasive medical/surgical procedures and the development of IE. We will address the following questions:

-- Is the incidence of IE higher in the 3 months immediately following an invasive dental procedure than in the 3 months following dental treatment that does NOT involve an invasive dental procedure?
+- Is the incidence of IE higher in the 3 months immediately following an invasive procedure than in the 3 months following treatments that do NOT involve an invasive procedure?

-- If there is an association between invasive dental procedures and IE, do some types of invasive dental procedure have a greater likelihood of causing IE than others (comparing tooth extractions with dental scaling and root canal treatment)?
+- If there is an association between invasive procedures and IE, do some types of invasive procedure have a greater likelihood of causing IE than others (e.g. comparing tooth extractions with dental scaling and root canal treatment)?

 Why this research is needed now